 Yes.
 If an appointment is booked for a child, they need to be present during the consultation.
-A parent/guardian also needs to be present.
+The parent/guardian whose account was used to book the appointment also needs to be present.
 If you are making an appointment for your child, you must book it under their name and choose a video consultation, rather than a phone call.

 Articles in this section

 - What happens if I have booked an appointment for the incorrect person?

 - Can I book an appointment for my child under my name?

 - Does my child need to be present during a consultation?

 - Why can’t I have a phone consultation for my child?